aplteam/Cider/README.md

   * All principal packages found in `packages/` within the project folder are loaded into the project space because that is the default, and  the default was not overwritten

-  * All principal packages found in `packages_dev/` within the project folder  are loaded into the project's sub namespace `TestCases` within the project space because the default _was_ overwritten
+  * All principal packages found in `packages_dev/` within the project folder  are loaded into the project's sub-namespace `TestCases` within the project space because the default _was_ overwritten

 ### `CloseProject`